Welcome home to Clanwilliam Aged Care

 - trained and experienced aged care staff delivering excellent care

-- lovely gardens with outdoor sitting areas
+- lovely gardens and lawn with outdoor entertainment area

 - 24 hour care from experienced and qualified nursing and personal care staff, including assistance with activities of daily living including dressing, eating, going to the toilet, bathing, moving around and managing medications